kestrel614/PersoNaLP/litreview/text-personality.md

 ## Defining personality, emotions and memory in our context

-What is "personality"? ⇒ XM : TODO, and particularly what is our understanding of "personality"
+What is "personality"?

+> ⇒ XM : TODO, and particularly what is our understanding of "personality"
+>
+> ⇒ XM how do we define "personality" here ?  what are the most common acceptations ?
+>
+> What are the aspects of personality we are interested in ? for example the way emotions are expressed will depend on personality

 A bot's ***memory*** simply consists of the previous user inputs to the algorithm (along with its pre-defined "life events").